Pexers/kochess/README.md

 # kochess
-Playing chess on the web using Kotlin
+Small game project implemented in Kotlin for playing chess on the web.